ftlabs/alignmentJS/README.md

-# FT Labs - template_SAPI
+# FT Labs - alignmentJS

-Base project containing the barebones files to get started with SAPI requests and FT SSO.
+Experiments in search results.
+See the root page for endpoints.

+(used template_SAPI)

 ### Installation

-Configure the env params, either in SHELL or .env file:
+Configure the mandatory env params, either in SHELL or .env file:

 * CAPI_KEY=...
 * TOKEN=... # for auth'ed access w/o S3O or IP range.
 Can be set to noddy value for dev.